Good Vs Bad Matcha

 Most people are drinking bad Matcha, and don’t even know it.
 I applaud those who drink bad matcha and still love it.

 I struggled with finding good Matcha in the beginning.
-Everywhere I went to buy Matcha, it smelled amazing, but was a murky green color and tasted like S$%%.
+Everywhere I went to buy Matcha, it smelled amazing, but was a murky green color and tasted like shit (excuse my french).